ohaynold/artaf/README.md

 # Set up
 To set up the project, clone the repository.
 You will need the following packages installed:

-- yaml (provided by PyYAML)
+- pytz
 - requests
-- pytz
+- yaml (provided by PyYAML, `pip install pyyaml`)
 - coverage (if you want to run a coverage report with `--run-coverage`)

 # How to run
 We provide the shell script [runme.sh](runme.sh) that runs the entire analysis (as far as it's developed as of now) all in the correct order.
-It downloads TAFs and then analyzes them (for now just by counting).
+It downloads TAFs and then analyzes them (for now just by counting and computing average winds).

 If you want to run on a very small dataset just to see that it functions, pass the command line arguments ``--config tiny_data``.
-Note that for now we don't provide automated dependency management yet, so you may have to install the required modules by hand.
-If you're running the full dataset, we will download about 30 million TAFs, so give it a little time and disk space.
+Note that we don't provide automated dependency management yet, so you may have to install the required modules by hand.
+If you're running the full dataset, we will download about 20 million TAFs, so give it a little time and disk space.

 ## Options